 - Difficulty Level: Intermediate

 - Hold two dumbbells by your sides with a neutral grip.

 - Rotate one of the dumbbells so that your hand is now in a supinated position.

 - Then immediately curl that weight toward your shoulder.

 - Keep lifting until your forearm and bicep make firm contact.

 - Hold the contraction for a second and then lower the weight under control until your elbow is fully locked out.

 - Repeat the motion with your other arm and do 3-5 sets of 6-12 reps per side.

 Exercises like the alt DB curl and the alternating hammer curl are popular among bodybuilders because they enable them to lift more weight than regular two-handed curls.
 Alt bicep curls also enhance your mind-muscle connection because you only need to focus on working one arm at a time.

-Standing alternating dumbbell curls enable you to lift heavier weights than regular bicep curls.
+Standing alternating dumbbell curls, which feature prominently in our chest and biceps workout plan, enable you to lift heavier weights than regular bicep curls.
 This is because your biceps get a short rest after performing each rep and so naturally also have more time to recover.
-As such, they're fresher by the time the next rep rolls around, which means that they can handle bigger poundages.
+As such, they’re fresher by the time the next rep rolls around, which means that they can handle bigger poundages.